 Prior to the Offering, there has been no market for the Common Stock.
-Although the Company will apply for the Shares to be quoted on the Nasdaq National Market, there is no assurance that an active trading market for the Shares will develop or be sustained after the Offering.
+Although the Common Stock has been approved for listing on the New York Stock Exchange subject to notice of issuance, there is no assurance that an active trading market for the Shares will develop or be sustained after the Offering.

 There can be no assurance that the market price of the Shares will not decline below the initial public offering price.
-The initial public offering price will be determined by negotiations between the Company and the representatives of the Underwriters and may not be indicative of future market prices.
+The initial public offering price will be determined by negotiations among the Company, the Selling Stockholders and the representative of the Underwriters and may not be indicative of future market prices.
 See "Underwriting" for information relating to the factors to be considered in determining the initial public offering price.
 In recent years, stock markets have experienced extreme price and volume fluctuations.
 The trading price of the Shares could be subject to wide fluctuations in response to quarterly variations in operating results, changes in earnings estimates by analysts, announcements of new contracts or product offerings by the Company or its competitors, general economic or stock market conditions and other events or factors.